 Statistics say that nearly 1 in 7 people have an underactive Thyroid

-and many of my clients are on Thyroid medication.
+Many of my clients have symptoms of under active thyroid and are on Thyroid medication.
 This got me very curious and I decided to look into it a bit more.
 As I always look for natural remedies to help myself and my clients I thought there must be something that can be done other than take Thyroid medication for an under active Thyroid.

 Hypothyroidism’s deficiency of thyroid hormones can disrupt such things as heart rate, body temperature, and all aspects of metabolism.
 Hypothyroidism is most prevalent in older women.
 Although you can have Thyroid issues at any age.
 Also, men can be affected just as much as women.
 There are more than 3 million cases per year.

 - Weight Gain

 - Mood Swings

 - Cold Sensitivity

 - Dry Skin

 - Hair Loss/thining

 Find out much more from the Mayo Clinic